xhros/Home-Lab/ceph/dashboard.md

 <h3>Let's get back to it</h3>

 These commands need to be run on every manager node.
 Make sure to update the IP address and server name to match your setup.
 Unless you are running a different shell, you only need to worry about the bash commands since Proxmox uses Debian.
-You only need to perform the environmental variables for the shell that you are using.
-Move on the the module install once you run those.
+You only need to run the commands to add the environmental variables for the shell that you are using.
+Move on to the the module install once you run those.

 <h4>bash: ~/.bashrc</h4>